Angelus123/Meeting-notes/Training.md

   - follow the steps and create DROID STAR

 Meetig also has explained how to use microsoft team properly like:
-  - Like add some one on the call
+  - How add some one on the call
   - How to use channel where each channel has specific discussion

 Meeting have also introduced how to use guthub md files in communication and report.